Careers360 Logo

 (a) Poriferans attached to some solid support

-(b) Cnidarians, that are solitary living
+(b) Cnidarians, which are solitary living

 (c) Poriferans present at the sea bed